Phase-space entropy cascade and irreversibility of stochastic heating in nearly collisionless plasma turbulence: Introduction

 We characterize this structure via the collisionless (Casimir) invariant $C_2 = (1/L) \iint dx dv \, \langle f^2 \rangle/2 $, where $L$ is the system size. $C_2$ has been considered before as a measure of phase-space structure and as a cascaded quantity in kinetic plasma turbulence \cite{diamond2010modern,kosuga2011relaxation, lesur2013nonlinear, servidio2017magnetospheric, adkins2018solvable, pezzi2018velocity,zhdankin2022generalized,zhdankin2022non}, and is closely related to the part of the traditional entropy, $S = -\iint dx dv \, f \log f$, associated with the perturbed distribution function and entering additively in the free-energy invariant of $\delta \! f$ gyrokinetics \cite{krommes1994role,hallatschek2004thermodynamic,schekochihin2008gyrokinetic,schekochihin2009astrophysical,abel2013multiscale}.
 The conservation of $C_2$ is broken by particle collisions, and, in particular, when collisions are modeled as a linear diffusion operator in velocity space, as they are in this paper, the collisional dissipation of $C_2$ is negative-definite.
 Because the time irreversibility of our system can be tracked via non-conservation of $C_2$, it can be used as a generalized (negative) entropy of the distribution function.

-The diffusion of $\langle f \rangle$ injects $\delta C_2 = (1/L) \iint dx dv \, \langle \delta \! f^2 \rangle/2$ fluctuations at large scales.
+The diffusion of $\langle f \rangle$ by the electric field has the side effect of injecting $\delta C_2 = (1/L) \iint dx dv \, \langle \delta \! f^2 \rangle/2$ fluctuations at large scales.
 These are then cascaded to small scales in both position and velocity space, where they are ultimately dissipated by collisions.
 This phase-space cascade of $\delta C_2$ is due to both linear phase mixing and nonlinear interactions between particles and the stochastic electric field.
 We analyze this cascade by computing the steady-state Fourier spectrum and fluxes of $\delta C_2$ in both position and velocity space, with dual variables (wavenumbers) $k$ and $s$, respectively.

 In the absence of nonlinearity, linear phase mixing advects the spectrum from low to high $|s|$, giving rise to an `inertial range' in $s$ where there is a constant flux of $\delta C_2$ from injection to dissipation scales, at every $k$ \cite{zocco2011reduced,kanekar2015fluctuation}.
 The resulting steady-state spectrum is flat in the inertial range, with an exponential cutoff at a $\nu$-dependent collisional scale $s_{\nu}$.